Anjani Courier Delivery Status – Full Guide

 When the Delivery Arrives and You're Not Around

-- It’s easy to miss a package when you’re not tuned in.
-On delivery day, keep your phone nearby and consider picking up unknown numbers.
-It’s likely the courier trying to reach you.
+- On delivery day, keep your phone nearby and pick up unknown numbers — it's likely the courier trying to reach you.

 - Missed their call?
-Don’t stress.
-Use your tracking link or open the courier’s app whichever’s faster to request a new attempt.
-And if that doesn’t work, yes, a quick call to customer service usually helps.
+Use your tracking link or the courier's app to request a new attempt.
+A quick call to customer service usually helps too.

-- To avoid going through this again, you could add an alternate contact or suggest a time that suits you better.
-Asking a friend, neighbor, or family member to be home can also help make sure your delivery doesn’t bounce back.
+- To avoid this again, add an alternate contact or suggest a better time.
+Asking a neighbor or family member to be home can also help.

 When the Address or Landmark Is Missing

-- It’s also smart to add a landmark they’ll actually see, like a nearby shop, a colored gate, or even a main road they’d know.
-Most courier apps or sites let you update that stuff easily.
+- Add a visible landmark like a nearby shop, a colored gate, or a main road.
+Most courier apps let you update this easily.

 When a Package Stays "In Transit" Too Long

-- If your tracking keeps showing the same hub for more than a day or two, something’s probably stuck.
-That’s a good time to act check the courier’s website or helpline and try reaching their local branch.
+- If tracking shows the same hub for more than a day or two, check the courier's website/helpline and try their local branch.

 - Still no movement?
-Don’t just wait it out.
-Ask the sender to follow up from their end.
-A nudge from the shipping side often speeds things up.
+Ask the sender to follow up from their end — a nudge from the shipping side often speeds things up.

 Repeated "Delivery Attempted" Messages

-- Getting that same old “delivery attempted” status again and again can wear you out.
-First, check that the delivery time works for you and make sure your phone number is right.
+- Check that the delivery time works for you and verify your phone number is correct on the shipment.

 When the Shipment Is Marked "RTO in Progress"